TheRealChanger/TheRealChanger/README.md

 ## Hi there 👋
 I live my life for making changes.
 - 🔭 I’m currently working on helping friends.
-- 🌱 I’m currently learning java.
+- 🌱 Do Remember THE CODE is always the most IMPORTANT PLACE.
 - 👯 I’m looking to collaborate with loners.